Last Updated on by Karl

 This one is a draw.

-Embedding a signup form with both marketing tools is easy.
+Forms that allow you to capture email addresses are the backbone of building an email list.
+Embedding a signup form with both marketing apps is easy.
 You just grab a snippet of code, place it wherever you want, and you’re good to go.

 GetResponse’s sign-up form editor (pictured) not only looks nice but it’s much better in my opinion.
 They also give you a bunch of sweet templates.
 Good for me since I can’t be bothered to do any designing of my own.